tay-counc/5609Visualization-Assignments/A0-Setup/README.md

    - In your terminal, run `npm i -D --save @sveltejs/adapter-static`.

-   - Download files in this A1 folder, and copy them as below for your repo (You can read [SvelteKit Guide to deploy to GitHub Pages](https://svelte.dev/docs/kit/adapter-static#GitHub-Pages) for details):
+   - Download files in this A1 folder, and copy them as below for your repo (You can also read [SvelteKit Guide to deploy to GitHub Pages](https://svelte.dev/docs/kit/adapter-static#GitHub-Pages) for details):

-      - `.github/workflows/build-and-deploy.yml` (you will need to create a `.github` folder — note the dot — and a `workflows` folder inside it. )
+      - `.github/workflows/build-and-deploy.yml`: you will need to create a `.github` folder (note the dot!) and a `workflows` folder inside it.
       - `svelte.config.js` (this will replace svelte.config.js file already in your project.)